Sherlock Holmes (2010 film): Release

 Sherlock Holmes was released on DVD on January 26, 2010, a month after the similarly-titled Guy Ritchie film.
 The DVD features the full-length film and extras like a making-of feature called Exile on Baker Street: A Behind-the-scenes look at Sherlock Holmes, the official trailer and bloopers from filming.
 Syfy broadcasts the film under the full title Sir Arthur Conan Doyle's Sherlock Holmes.
+In the UK, the film was re-released on DVD by Anchor Bay Entertainment in 2014.

 Reception

 Sherlock Holmes was met with skepticism immediately upon its announcement.
 Scott Foy of Dread Central criticized the plot synopsis, which indicated that Holmes would be facing "enormous monsters" attacking London.
 Foy said, "Sherlock Holmes, monster slayer.
 Who wants another snooty Sherlock Holmes mystery when you can have him and Dr. Watson make like Buffy and Angel?
 Maybe they can take it a step further and have Holmes' cocaine habit affect him in much the same way as Popeye's spinach."